WolfDatka/WolfDatka/README.md

 I'm learning to be a software developer i know and learning: Python, C#, HTML, CSS, JavaScript, Java, and other ones as well.

 * ✉️  You can contact me at [protonwofdatka@protonmail.com](mailto:protonwofdatka@protonmail.com)
-* 🧠  I'm learning the languages what i listed before
+* 🧠  I'm learning Python, C#, HTML, CSS, JavaScript, Java, and other ones as well.

 ### Skills